Intuitive website design to reduce friction

 - Understand friction

-- Know the underlying drivers of human thinking and behaviour to reduce friction
+- Know the underlying drivers of human thinking and behavior to reduce friction

 - Learn how to adjust your UX design accordingly to build an intuitive website